peterjc/biopython_workshop/writing_sequence_files/README.rst

 **Advanced Exerise**: Modify this to read the list of wanted identifiers from a plain text input file (one identifier per line).

+**Advanced Exerise**: What is the advatages of using a Python set instead of a Python list for the wanted identifiers?

 **Discussion**: What happens if a wanted identifier is not in the input file?
 What happens if an identifer appears twice?
 What order is the output file?